-If the client does not meet criteria for a clinical diagnosis of autism, other possibilities are explored that may explain their profile of characteristics, strengths, and support needs.
+In conducting a Diagnostic Evaluation, the focus is on differential diagnosis, in which all possible explanations for the client's characteristics, strengths, and support needs are explored.
 To ensure that the Diagnostic Evaluation is both accurate and efficient in evaluating for the range of autism presentations, the Guideline incorporates a degree of flexibility that enables the process to be tailored based on the complexity of the client's individual clinical presentation.